Tyagdit/ditfiles/README.md

 ### Bash

 Remove existing `.bashrc` and `.bash_profile` or stowing them will fail.
-If it does, the rest of the setup continues but you will have to manually `stow bash` after taking care of existing files Add a `.secrets` file in `bash/.config/bash` with secret env vars to be sourced at startup.
+If it does, the rest of the setup continues but you will have to manually `stow bash` after taking care of existing files.
+Add a `.secrets` file in `bash/.config/bash` with secret env vars to be sourced at startup.